 If you are going to watch and memorize any of the Primitive Survival videos, this one has every survival bushcraft skill you need such as:

 When you’re making advanced things in the wild such as chimneys and pots, you’re doing pretty well.
 Why would you do it though?
-With a large pot of water and a fireplace, he is able to heat a rocks and place them in the pot of water, which in turn heats the water and sterilises the water from any bacteria.
+With a large pot of water and a fireplace, he can heat rocks and place them in the pot of water, which in turn heats the water and sterilizes the water from any bacteria.

 This creation is a woven bark that can create a fiber to essentially thread and create a mat.

-A water powered hammer automates a lot of the work needed to be done in bushcraft when it comes to things such as grinding a powder or grinding rocks.
-Leveraging the power of flowing water has a number of benefits, this is just one simple way.
+A water-powered hammer automates a lot of the work needed to be done in bushcraft when it comes to things such as grinding powder or grinding rocks.
+Leveraging the power of flowing water has several benefits, this is just one simple way.

 Charcoal creates a much stronger heat for furnaces and fires as burns far hotter than it would in its previous state as a wood.

-If you have made any of your own bushcraft projects like this, or using natural materials, let me know and I will put it up on the socials.
+If you have made any of your bushcraft projects like this or using natural materials, let me know and I will put it up on the socials.